Plain English

 Beta

 Beta measures how much a stock's price swings compared to the overall market.
-If the market goes up 10%, does your stock…
+If the market goes up or down 10%, a stock…

 Book Value